-Almost half (48%) of consumers said they would never forsake Coca-Cola for an own brand equivalent, according to research conducted by Instantly, the largest provider of audiences and insights tools.
+Almost half (48%) of consumers said they would never forsake Coca-Cola for their own brand equivalent, according to research conducted by Instantly, the largest provider of audiences and insights tools.

 The same study also found that over two thirds (68%) of shoppers named Tesco’s Everyday Value as the most recognised supermarket own label, edging the retailer just ahead of Asda’s Smart Price which was recognised by 64% of respondents.